-We asked TV science expert and YouTube star Greg Foot to show us how the book can be an inspiration for some simple but scientific solutions to everyday annoyances in the home.
+TV science expert and YouTube star Greg Foot shows us some simple but scientific solutions to everyday annoyances in the home.

 Make your own whitening paste

 Got some bicarbonate of soda and peppermint oil?
 Then you can make your own whitening toothpaste, says Greg.

 Simply mix together bicarbonate of soda, water and 1-2 drops of peppermint oil; the bicarb works as a natural abrasive to scrub off stains.
 Remember though that you need fluoride to prevent cavities, so don’t forget to use fluoride-heavy toothpaste too.

 Rely on your trusty bicarbonate of soda again for this trick to stop shoes from smelling.
 Leave some in the offending shoes overnight, tip out in the morning and you’ll have fresher smelling shoes – the alkaline bicarbonate of soda will help neutralise acidic odours.

 Sticky kitchen surfaces getting on your nerves?
 Try shaking up water, white vinegar and tea tree oil to make a DIY cleaning spray.
 Tip it into an old spray bottle and you’re good to go.
 White vinegar is made of diluted acetic acid, which will help wipe away stains and even kill some germs, whilst the tea tree oil will leave your kitchen smelling clean and fresh.